LedgerHQ/lib-ledger-core/README.md

 #### Dependencies

 Make sure that your have `PostgreSQL` installed on your machine, otherwise the `CMake` command `find_package(PostgreSQL REQUIRED)` will fail during configuration.

 All Nix builds currently build with Postgres support by default.

 #### Build

-To compile libcore with PostgreSQL support, you should add `-DPG_SUPPORT=ON` to your `CMake` configuration command.

-You also need to add `-DPostgreSQL_INCLUDE_DIR=path/to/include/dir` in your configuration as a hint for headers' location (e.g. `/usr/include/postgresql`).
+You need to add `-DPostgreSQL_INCLUDE_DIR=path/to/include/dir` in your configuration as a hint for headers' location (e.g. `/usr/include/postgresql`).

 All Nix builds currently build with Postgres support by default.